 Ever since I can remember I have devoted myself to this search for clarity.
 At age six I had a vision of living in a monastery.
 At age eleven I started reading books on the life of the Buddha, the New Testament, the teachings of Don Juan, quantum physics, and whatever else I could find.

 This quest continued through adolescence and young adulthood and led to a bachelor’s and a master’s degree in psychology.
-I worked in public schools as a school psychologist for nine years and also spent several years facilitating group healing work for adolescent youth labeled “at-risk”.
+I then began work in public schools as a school psychologist.
+In addition to nine years in public schools, I spent several years facilitating group healing work for adolescent youth labeled “at-risk”.
 During that same time I led leadership and teamwork trainings for businesses and organizations around Portland.